Week 9 AT Pillar Picture

 June 5, 2022

-We started at 9:20 am today and hiked until early evening.
+We were hiking from 9:20 am today until early evening.

 At 7:30 pm, we stopped and set up camp.
 Barrett made a fire this evening!
 Which I loved. 😻

-I’m sure I noticed it at the time.
+My notes are sparse during this time, so I’m sure I noticed it then.
 I was likely trying my hardest to keep things organized and positive, as I tend to do.
-I also was HURTING.
+I’m also fairly certain I was HURTING.

-I can tell the tension of “getting to Katadhin before the winter cutoff” was weighing heavily on him.
-At this point, it seemed like every day the number of miles we had to hike on all of our future days was slightly ticking up and up.
+By this point in the trail, it seemed like every day the number of miles we had to hike on all of our future days was slightly ticking up and up.

 We both felt the pressure and wanted to move fast.
-I felt like I was dragging for reasons I couldn’t yet identify.
+I hated that I felt like I was dragging, for reasons I couldn’t yet identify.

 ✔️ Length: 14 AT miles